Game Programming Techniques (7160.6)

 If a link to your Unit Outline is not displayed, please check back later.
 Unit Outlines are generally published by Week One of the relevant teaching period.

 This unit teaches the programming techniques needed to produce interactive 2D graphical applications like computer games.
 The topics covered include, game design, storyboarding, animation techniques, game construction tools, input devices, sound and real time graphics in 2D.
-During the unit students produce a simple interactive graphical project (eg a screen saver or game) in C++ as a major work.
+During the unit students produce a simple interactive graphical project (eg a screen saver or game) in a contemporary 3rd generation programming language as a major work.

 On successful completion of this unit, students will be able to: